-The students will gain structural knowledge on: 1 To list the routes of exposure for a pathogen to a human being 1.
-To not the routes of exposure for a pathogen to a number being .
-2. To demonstrate and assess the proper use of PPE, best practices, biological containment, and be prepared to safely conduct research 2 To identify the role of the Dissofety Professional in Dismediael Dessarch 5.
-To identify the fole of the Biosalety Professional inBiomedical Research Laboratories Course objective - 4.
-To appreciate the importance of assertion in interpersonal communication and beintroduced to some key assertion strategies being oudeed to some key assertion stategies 5.
+The students will gain structural knowledge on: 1.
+To list the routes of exposure for a pathogen to a human being.
+2. To demonstrate and assess the proper use of PPE, best practices, biological containment, and be prepared to safely conduct research 3.
+To identify the role of the Biosafety Professional inBiomedical Research Laboratories Commence al l'autom Course objective 4.
+To appreciate the importance of assertion in interpersonal communication and beintroduced to some key assertion strategies 5.
 To understand the interpersonal nature of giving feedback, receiving criticism and resolving conflicts.
-6 To establish attentive listening as an assertion strategy o.
-To establish attentive insterning as an assertion sharesy Students will learn to: 1 Effectively manage the health and safety espects of a historical laboratory 1.
-Effectively manage the nearly and safety aspects of a biological laboratory.
-2 Give reliable, professional and informed advice and information to colleagues and 2.
-Orverendote, professional and informed advice and information to concagues and indiageis.
-3 Help to ensure that their institution complies with relevant legislation ligise 5.
-The p to ensure that their institution compiles with reference plant is find the first the fi effectively with enforcing authorities and be aware of the penalties for failing to comply.
+6. To establish attentive listening as an assertion strategy Students will learn to: 1.
+Effectively manage the health and safety aspects of a biological laboratory.
+2. Give reliable, professional and informed advice and information to colleagues and managers.
+3. Help to ensure that their institution complies with relevant legislation, liaise effectively with enforcing authorities and be aware of the penalties for failing to comply.
 Course outcomes 4.
 Build a context of understanding through communication.
 5. Mediate between other conflicting parties.
-6 Exhibit de-escalatory behaviors in situations of conflict 7 Demonstrate acknowledgment and validation of the feelings opinions and contributions of others and ontributions of others.
+6. Exhibit de-escalatory behaviors in situations of conflict.
+7. Demonstrate acknowledgment and validation of the feelings, opinions, and contributions of others.
+7. Demonstrate acknowledgment and validation of the feelings, opinions,

-Unit no. Topics Hours allotted 60hrs 1 Ethics : Benefits of Ethics, ELSI of Bioscience, recombinant therapeutic products for human health care, genetic modifications and food consumption, release of genetically engineered organisms, applications of human genetic rDNA research, human embryonic stem cell research.
+Unit no. Topics 1 Ethics : Benefits of Ethics, ELSI of Bioscience, recombinant therapeutic products for human health care, genetic modifications and food consumption, release of genetically engineered organisms, applications of human genetic rDNA research, human embryonic stem cell research.
 15 hrs 2 Patenting: Patent and Trademark, Bioscience products and processes, Intellectual property rights, Plant breeders rights, trademarks, industrial designs, copyright biotechnology in developing countries.
 Biosafety and its implementation, Quality control in Biotechnology.
-15 hrs Introduction to quality assurance, accreditation & SOP writing : Concept of ISO standards and certification , National regulatory body for accreditation, Quality parameters, GMP & GLP, Standard operating procedures, Application of QA in field of genetics, Data management of clinical and testing laboratory 15 hrs 3 Funding of biotech business (Financing alternatives, funding, funding for Bioscience/ Medical Health Sector in India, Exit strategy, licensing strategies, valuation), support mechanisms for entrepreneurship (Bio-entrepreneurship efforts in India, difficulties in India experienced, organizations supporting growth, areas of scope, funding agencies in India, policy initiatives), Role of knowledge centers and R&D (knowledge centers like universities and research institutions, role of technology and up gradation) 15 hrs
+15 hrs Introduction to quality assurance, accreditation & SOP writing : Concept of ISO standards and certification, National regulatory body for accreditation, Quality parameters, GMP & GLP, Standard operating procedures, Application of QA in field of genetics, Data management of clinical and testing laboratory 15 hrs 3 Funding of biotech business (Financing alternatives, funding, funding for Bioscience/ Medical Health Sector in India, Exit strategy, licensing strategies, valuation), support mechanisms for entrepreneurship (Bio-entrepreneurship efforts in India, difficulties in India experienced, organizations supporting growth, areas of scope, funding agencies in India, policy initiatives), Role of knowledge centers and R&D (knowledge centers like universities and research institutions, role of technology and up gradation) 15 hrs